CORKLINE®

 Why Corkline®?

-• Natural material with an attractive and decorative appearance
+• Natural material with an attractive, decorative appearance

-• Resistant to mechanical damage, wear, scratches and stains
+• High resistance to mechanical damage, wear, scratches, and stains

 Corkline® Products